Human rights in Bangladesh: Extrajudicial killings

-Article 32 proclaims "no person shall be deprived of life or personal liberty save in accordance with law".
+Article 32 of the Constitution proclaims "no person shall be deprived of life or personal liberty save in accordance with law".
 In reality, Bangladesh has a number of extrajudicial killings and enforced disappearances each year.
-The Rapid Action Battalion is accused of being the leading perpetrator of such human rights abuses, followed by the Bangladesh Police, the Directorate General of Forces Intelligence and the Bangladesh Army.
+The Rapid Action Battalion is accused of being the leading perpetrator of such human rights abuses, followed by the Bangladesh Police, the Directorate General of Forces Intelligence and National Security Intelligence.

 Capital punishment

 Capital punishment remains legal in Bangladesh.
-There has been three executions in the country in 2015, and one in 2016 (as of July 5, 2016).
+There were four executions in the country in 2022, and four in 2021.
 It can theoretically be applied to anyone over the age of 16, but in practice is not applied to those under 18.

 The death penalty may be used as a punishment for crimes such as murder, sedition, offences related to possession of or trafficking in drugs, offences related to trafficking in human beings, treason, espionage, military crimes, rape, hijacking planes, sabotage, or terrorism.
 It is carried out by hanging and firing squad; authorities usually use only hanging.

 Bangladesh is not a state party to the Second Optional Protocol to the International Covenant on Civil and Political Rights on abolishing the death penalty.

-Bangladesh's Law Minister Anisul Huq proposed a law on behalf of the government under which the highest form of punishment would be imposed on those accused of rape.
+Bangladesh's former Law Minister Anisul Huq proposed a law on behalf of the government under which the highest form of punishment would be imposed on those accused of rape.
 The decision followed public outrage over the video of a woman circulated online showing a group of men sexually assaulting her.
 It was later found that the girl was also repeatedly gang raped by the same men.